cognitedata/cdp-spark-datasource/README.md

 - `update` - looks for all rows in the Dataframe in CDF and tries to update them.
 If one or more rows do not exist, no more rows are updated and an error is thrown.
 Supports partial updates.

-- `upsert` - updates/inserts rows.
+- `upsert` - updates rows that already exist, and inserts new rows.

 See an example of using `.save()` under [Events below](#events).